-Several indices exist, but BILAG is the preferred index, for the FDA, to evaluate reduction in disease activity in SLE clinical trials.

-The FDA guidance states that it is important to ensure that the selected DAI accurately assesses disease activity over time and it should also address signs/symptoms not related to SLE and how they will be scored (e.g. hematuria and/or pyuria due to urinary tract infection versus lupus nephritis).
+While several indices exist, BILAG is considered the preferred index by the FDA to evaluate reduction in disease activity in SLE clinical trials.5 The FDA guidance states that it is important to ensure that the selected DAI accurately assesses disease activity over time and it should also address signs/symptoms not related to SLE and how they will be scored (e.g., hematuria and/or pyuria due to urinary tract infection versus lupus nephritis).

-Flares are also used as primary endpoints, so an index to measure flares should measure disease activity over a month's period, rather than at fixed time points, in order to not miss any flare over the course of the trial.
-The FDA accepts both the BlLAG and SELENA-SLEDAI as flare indices.
+Flares are also used as primary endpoints, so an index to measure flares should measure disease activity over a month, rather than at fixed time points, to avoid missing any flares over the course of the trial.
+The FDA accepts both the BILAG and SELENA-SLEDAI as flare indices.